ucefizi/ucefizi/README.md

 ### Hello -- ⴰⵣⵓⵍ 👋

-I am a passionately curious young software engineer with two years of experience in developing microservices and REST APIs using Spring Boot.
+I am a passionate and curious young software engineer.
+I spent the past two years developing microservices and REST APIs using Spring Boot.
 I also have great interests in operating systems, algorithms and competitive programming.

+Currently working as a Software Development Engineer within The AWS CloudWatch team.

 <!--
 **ucefizi/ucefizi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.